Open NowBusinessRound 2

 Australian Government · Australia

 Grants of up to $5,000 are available to increase the uptake of ADS-B equipment in Australian-registered aircraft.
-The rebate supports purchase and installation of eligible ADS-B equipment to improve safety and efficiency for Australian airspace users.
+The rebate supports purchase and installation of eligible equipment to improve safety and efficiency for Australian airspace users.

 Funding